Learn more about the

 platforms folder includes all the information you need to deploy the project to the respective developer platforms Amazon Alexa and Google Assistant.

 At the beginning of a new project, the folder doesn't exist until you either import an existing Alexa Skill project with

-jovo init and then create the files from the Jovo Language Model with
+jovo get, or create the files from the Jovo Language Model with

 If you only want to work with a platform specific model, for example, you want to create just an Alexa Skill, you don't necessarily need the

 /platforms folder and the

 jovo deploy command are enough.
 Go to Jovo CLI Commands to learn more about all commands.

 alexaSkill folder contains all the information of your Alexa Skill needed to deploy the skill to the Amazon Developer Portal using the

 config file, which has the basic deploy settings of your skill.
 We recommend you to not make any changes to this file.

 The Alexa Interaction Model is stored in this folder.
 It can either be built by the